mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2015-01-02-drawing-outer-space.md

 Pick a white or tint color and switch to the fountain pen tool.
 Then place your finger on the canvas where you'd like the planet to appear and hold it for a few seconds.
 The longer you press the bigger the dot gets.

-{% figure caption:"After mixing a light color press and hold with the fountain pen to create a large dot." class:"half" %}
+{% figure caption:"After mixing a light color press and hold with the fountain pen to create a large dot." class:"gallery-2-col" %}
 ![mixing a light color to create a planet with](/assets/images/paper-53-space-mix-planet-color.jpg)
 ![tap and hold with the fountain pen to create a large dot](/assets/images/paper-53-space-dot-planet.jpg)
 {% endfigure %}

 I'm placing my first planet off in the violet portion of space so I'll want to mix up a similar hue.
 Using the watercolor brush, paint glazes over the white dot, gradually moving further and further away from one of the edges.
 In this example I'm moving towards the left to leave a highlight on the right side.

-{% figure class:"third" %}
+{% figure class:"gallery-3-col" %}
 ![screenshot of glazing a planet with violet watercolor](/assets/images/paper-53-space-f-planet-1.jpg)
 ![screenshot of glazing a planet with violet watercolor](/assets/images/paper-53-space-f-planet-2.jpg)
 ![screenshot of glazing a planet with violet watercolor](/assets/images/paper-53-space-f-planet-3.jpg)